Azure/azure-sdk/_posts/2020-04-21-js-cancellation.md

 controller.abort();
 ```

 Note that cancelling using `AbortController` only affects client-side code.
 It does not notify the service that cancellation has happened.
-For example, if you are uploading a key into KeyVault and you cancel before it finishes, the key might still be created.
+For example, if you are uploading a key into Key Vault and you cancel before it finishes, the key might still be created.

 ## Cancelling multiple operations

-Often you have multiple in-flight operations you might want to cancel all at once.
+Often you have multiple in-flight operations that you might want to cancel all at once.
 To continue our Storage example, maybe you're downloading multiple files in parallel.
-Or, perhaps you have to fetch a secret from Azure KeyVault before using that key in a subsequent operation.
+Or, perhaps you have to fetch a secret from Azure Key Vault before using that secret in a subsequent operation.
 In that case, you can pass the same signal to each method, and calling abort on the controller will cancel whichever of them is in progress at that time.

 ```javascript
 async function getShoppingList({ abortSignal }) {